 1.1 Pursuant to s.
-610 (2) of the Local Government Act, the parties agree that the Heritage Building has heritage value, deserving of protection and conservation and the Owner specifically agrees to maintain, preserve, and protect the heritage character of the Heritage Building, in accordance with this Agreement.
+610 (2) of the Local Government Act, the parties agree that the Heritage Building has heritage value, deserving of protection and conservation and the Owner specifically agrees to maintain, preserve, and protect the heritage character of the Heritage Building in accordance with this Agreement.

 - 1.2 Pursuant to s.
-610 (2) and (3) of the Local Government Act, the parties agree that the Land may, notwithstanding the provisions of the City of Port Moody Zoning Bylaw requirements related to the existing General Commercial (C3) zoning on the Land, be consolidated from seven (7) legal parcels into one (1) legal parcel as shown in Appendix C, to be used for and developed in the following manner, and in accordance with the provisions of this Agreement:
+610 (2) and (3) of the Local Government Act, the parties agree that the Land may, notwithstanding the provisions of the City of Port Moody Zoning Bylaw requirements related to the existing General Commercial (C3) zoning on the Land, be consolidated from ten (10) legal parcels, consisting of seven (7) civic addresses, into one (1) legal parcel as shown in Appendix "C", to be used for and developed in the following manner, and in accordance with the provisions of this Agreement:

 - 1.2.1 Permitted Uses

 - (a) Principal Use